sertansenturk/tomato/README.md

 - **Audio Analysis:** audio metadata crawling, predominant melody extraction, tonic and transposition identification, makam recognition, histogram analysis, tuning analysis, melodic progression analysis
 - **Symbolic Analysis:** score metadata extraction, score section extraction, score phrase segmentation, semiotic section, and phrase analysis
-- **Joint Analysis:** score-informed tonic identification and tempo estimation, section linking, note-level audio-score alignment, predominant melody octave correction, note models, (usul tracking is coming soon)
+- **Joint Analysis:** score-informed tonic identification and tempo estimation, section linking, note-level audio-score alignment, predominant melody octave correction, note models

 The aim of the toolbox is to facilitate the analysis of large-scale audio recording and music score collections of Turkish-Ottoman makam music, using the state of the art methodologies specifically designed for the culture-specific characteristics of this tradition.
 The analysis results can then be further used for several tasks such as automatic content description, music discovery/recommendation, and musicological analysis.